• Skip to main content

 SIG P226R Duty Holster

-At my department, our SIG pistols have been deployed in multiple shootings, and every one has performed exactly as intended.
-No malfunctions, and rounds went right where the guns were aimed.
+At my department, our SIG pistols have been deployed in multiple shootings, and all of them have performed exactly as intended.
+No malfunctions and rounds went right where the guns were aimed.
 At the end of the day, I don’t think there is anything else you can ask for out of a sidearm.

 SIG P226 Disassembled